 Ι Quick Links 3

 II User Manual 7

 1 Introduction and overview 9

 2 Quickstart guide 11

 3 Installing DFHack 15

 4 DFHack Core 17

 5 DFHack tools 25

-6 User guides 339
+6 User guides 345

-7 DFHack development guide 409
+7 DFHack development guide 415

-8 About DFHack 679
+8 About DFHack 693

-Inc dex of DFHack tools 773
+Inc dex of DFHack tools 793

 "a dventure" tag index - Tools that are useful while in adventure mode.
 Note that some tools only tagged with "fort" might also work in adventure mode, but not always in expected ways.
 Feel free to experiment though!

-''d fhack" tag index - Tools that you use to run DFHack commands or interact with the DFHack library.
-This tag also includes tools that help you manage the DF game itself (e.g. quicksave, etc.) s 783
+''d fhack'' tag index - Tools that you use to run DFHack commands or interact with the DFHack library.
+This tag also includes tools that help you manage the DF game itself (e.g. quicksave, etc.) s 803

-"eı mbark" tag index - Tools that are useful while on the fort embark screen or while creating an adventurer .785
+"eı mbark" tag index - Tools that are useful while on the fort embark screen or while creating an adventurer :805

 ''fo ort" tag index - Tools that are useful while in fort mode.
-787
+807

-''le gends" tag index - Tools that are useful while in legends mode.
-793
+"le gends" tag index - Tools that are useful while in legends mode.
+813

-''a rmok" tag index - Tools which give the player god-like powers of any variety, such as control over game events, creating items from thin air, or viewing information the game intentionally keeps hidden.
-Player that do not wish to see these tools listed in DFHack command lists can hide them in the "Preferences' tab of 'gui/control-panel'.
+"a rmok" tag index - Tools which give the player god-like powers of any variety, such as control over game events, creating items from thin air, or viewing information the game intentionally keeps hidden.
+Players that do not wish to see these tools listed in DFHack command lists can hide them in the "Preferences' tab of 'gui/control-panel'.
 S

-"a uto" tag index - Tools that run in the background and automatically manage routine, toilsome aspects o f 799
+"a uto" tag index - Tools that run in the background and automatically manage routine, toilsome aspects o your fortress. f 819

 "bugfix" tag index - Tools that fix specific bugs, either permanently or on-demand.
-801 "design" tag index - Tools that help you design your fort.
-803 "dev" tag index - Tools that are useful when developing scripts or mods.
-805 "fps" tag index - Tools that help you manage FPS drop.
-807 "gameplay" tag index - Tools that introduce new gameplay elements.
-809 "inspection" tag index - Tools that let you view information that is otherwise difficult to find.
-811 "productivity" tag index - Tools that help you do things that you could do manually, but using the tool i better and faster. is 813 "animals" tag index - Tools that interact with animals.
-815 "buildings" tag index - Tools that interact with buildings and furniture.
-817 "graphics" tag index - Tools that interact with game graphics.
-819 "interface" tag index - Tools that interact with or extend the DF user interface.
-821 "items" tag index - Tools that interact with in-game items.
-823 "jobs" tag index - Tools that interact with jobs.
-825 "labors" tag index - Tools that deal with labor assignment.
-827 "map" tag index - Tools that interact with the game map.
-829 "military" tag index - Tools that interact with the military.
-831 "plants" tag index - Tools that interact with trees, shrubs, and crops.
-833 "stockpiles" tag index - Tools that interact with stockpiles.
-835 "units" tag index - Tools that interact with units.
-837 "workorders" tag index - Tools that interact with workorders.
-839 "unavailable" tag index - Tools that are not yet available for the current release.
-841
+821 "design" tag index - Tools that help you design your fort.
+823 "dev" tag index - Tools that are useful when developing scripts or mods.
+825 "fps" tag index - Tools that help you manage FPS drop.
+827 "gameplay" tag index - Tools that introduce new gameplay elements.
+829 "inspection" tag index - Tools that let you view information that is otherwise difficult to find.
+831 "productivity" tag index - Tools that help you do things that you could do manually, but using the tool i better and faster. is 833 "animals" tag index - Tools that interact with animals.
+835 "buildings" tag index - Tools that interact with buildings and furniture.
+837 "graphics" tag index - Tools that interact with game graphics.
+839 "interface" tag index - Tools that interact with or extend the DF user interface.
+841 "items" tag index - Tools that interact with in-game items.
+843 "jobs" tag index - Tools that interact with jobs.
+845 ''labors'' tag index - Tools that deal with labor assignment.
+847 "map" tag index - Tools that interact with the game map.
+849 "military" tag index - Tools that interact with the military.
+851 "plants" tag index - Tools that interact with trees, shrubs, and crops.
+853 "stockpiles" tag index - Tools that interact with stockpiles.
+855 "units" tag index - Tools that interact with units.
+857 "workorders" tag index - Tools that interact with workorders.
+859 "unavailable" tag index - Tools that are not yet available for the current release.
+861